Relic'ing: History

-Beginning in the early '90s, Gibson's own fledgling Custom Shop sought to produce its most period-accurate recreations of the 1958-1960 "Burst" Les Paul Standards.
-Multiple changes to earlier reissue models were implemented at the behest of luthier Tom Murphy, who had been researching the company's older production techniques.
-Murphy later left Gibson to set up a vintage guitar restoration company where he established himself as a pioneer in relic'ing.
-In 1999, Gibson collaborated with Murphy on its Les Paul '59 Reissue, with Murphy altering each guitar by hand at his shop so that its painted colors appeared faded, the lacquer dulled, and hardware tarnished, among other changes.
+Beginning in the early '90s, Gibson's own fledgling Custom Shop sought to produce its most period-accurate recreation of the 1958-1960 "Burst" Les Paul Standard.
+Multiple changes to earlier reissue models were implemented at the behest of Murphy, an early Custom Shop employee, resulting in the brand's "Historic Les Paul" model in 1993.
+Murphy left Gibson the following year to set up a vintage guitar restoration company where he established himself as a pioneer in relic'ing.
+In 1999, Gibson collaborated with Murphy on a "Tom Murphy Aged" line of guitars, with Murphy altering each guitar by hand at his shop.
+These guitars became regarded as Gibson's top-of-the-line instruments.
 Gibson's Custom Shop later took over the relic'ing process and produced its first in-house aged model, Eric Clapton's signature ES-335, in 2005.
 Since 2006, Gibson has marketed their aged finishes as "Vintage Original Spec" (VOS).
 Gibson often uses VOS finishes for reissues and signature models based on older guitars, such as Billy Gibbons' "Pearly Gates" 1959 Les Paul and Chuck Berry's 1955 ES-350T.
 In 2019, Gibson founded the Murphy Lab, a division within the Custom Shop in which Murphy and a small team of luthiers conduct the brand's relic'ing work.
 The Murphy Lab released its first collection of aged electric guitars two years later, and then in 2023 brought relic'ing to the brand's acoustic guitars.

 Many luthiers offer relicing guitars as a service.